-Figure 1: Bramaderos concession showing infill grid soil sampling areas in yellow dots to be sampled and followed up during 2020.
-The exploration team are currently working at Espiritu, Espiritu Norte, E1, E3, and E4.
+Figure 3: Bramaderos concession showing infill grid soil sampling areas in yellow dots which have been sampled and will be followed up during 2020.
+The exploration team are currently working at Espiritu, Espiritu Norte, E5, and areas of soil silver anomalism between Brama and Espiritu.

-Figure 2: Espiritu target area showing current and planned trench locations, gold in rock chip samples and drill hole options.
-The background image is gold-in-soil sample results.
-The initial drilling at Espiritu will test the eastern-most gold soil anomaly near completed trench ES-01.
+Figure 4: Espiritu target area showing current and planned drill hole locations, silver in rock chip samples and silver-in-soil as the backdrop image.

-Figure 3: Location and status of other Espiritu style targets in the vicinity of the planned drilling program.
+Figure 5: Location and status of other Espiritu style targets in the vicinity of the Espiritu drilling program.
+Target areas are outlined in white and are the subject of infill soil sampling and detailed geological mapping.